 'What is Forced Marriage' is an informative guide produced by the FMU which contains case studies and answers to some frequently asked questions.
 The FMU has also published 'Forced Marriage: A Survivors Handbook' which has details of organisations that can give you help and advice.

 The FMU operates a public helpline to provide advice and support to victims of forced marriage.

 The Forced Marriage Unit (FMU) produced a series of videos on the topic of forced marriage.
 The video on the left, 'Right to Choose: the consequences of forced marriage' highlights the devastating impact of forced marriages on both victims and families.

-The video on the right, 'Right To Choose: Spotting the signs of forced marriage: Azim' was published by the FMU as the summer holidays are the peak time for young people to be taken overseas and forced into marriage.
-In some cases they are taken on what they have been told is a holiday to visit family abroad, but in fact a marriage has been planned.
+The video on the right was published by the FMU as the summer holidays are the peak time for young people to be taken overseas and forced into marriage.
+In some cases they're taken on what they have been told is a holiday to visit family abroad, but in fact a marriage has been planned.
 Once abroad, victims are often even more isolated than they might have been in the UK and getting help is more difficult.

 Karma Nirvana is a British Human Rights Charity supporting victims of Honour Based Abuse and Forced Marriage.

 Karma Nirvana operate a national helpline that has helped thousands of victims.
 They have multilingual call handlers who are highly experienced and well trained, they understand the complex and emotional issues around honour and shame.
 Some of their team are survivors themselves and have experienced honour-based abuse first hand.

 JAN Trust are an award winning charity who led the 'Against Forced Marriages' campaign.
 They cater for disadvantaged and marginalised women from minority and hard-to-reach groups and work on a range of issues.
 Preventing forced marriage is one of their top priorities.